kszabova/chatgpt-bot/README.md

 pip install openai
 ```

 The chatbot accesses OpenAI's API.
-The API key must be stored in the environment variable `OPENAI_API_KEY'.
+The API key must be stored in the environment variable `OPENAI_API_KEY`.

 The application is intended for command-line use.
 Download the entire repository to an arbitrary location.